 Aggressor: Someone who says or does something harmful or malicious to another person intentionally and unprovoked.

-- Elementary school version: Someone who says or does hurtful things on purpose and over and over.
+- Elementary school version: Someone who says or does hurtful things to another person on purpose and over and over.

 Ally: Someone who speaks out on behalf of or takes actions that are supportive of someone who is targeted by bias or bullying, either themselves or someone else.

 - Elementary school version: Someone who helps or stands up for someone who is being bullied or the target of bias.